thomasleplus/java-memory-safety/unsafe/jdk-internal-misc-unsafe/README.md

 # Code

-## sun.misc.Unsafe
+## jdk.internal.misc.Unsafe

-This folder contains a few examples of unsafe usages of sun.misc.Unsafe.
+This folder contains a few examples of unsafe usages of jdk.internal.misc.Unsafe.

 ### UnsafePutAddress